w4111/hw2-f24/README.md

 * Due: 10/3 11:59PM (No grace days/late submissions accepted at all beyond 10/7 11:59 PM EST)
 * Worth 3.75% of your grade
 * Done and submitted individually (as with all the homeworks) **via [Gradescope](https://www.gradescope.com)**
+* Edit Log: add clarification for Q2.2 and add descriptions for the schema in Q3

 ## Submission